Spiritual Christianity

 Spiritual Christianity (духовное христианство) is the group of belief systems held by so-called folk Protestants (narodnye protestanty), including non-Eastern Orthodox indigenous faith tribes and new religious movements that emerged in the Russian Empire.
-Their origins are varied: some from Protestant movements imported from Europe to Russia by missionaries, travelers and workers; some due to disgust of the behavior (absenteeism, alcoholism, profiteering) of Orthodox priests; and, some from the Bezpopovtsy Raskolniks.
-These influences mixed with folk traditions, resulting in communities collectively called sektanty (sectarians).
-These communities were typically documented by Russian Orthodox clergy with a label that described their heresy: not fasting, meeting on Saturday (sabbatarians), rejecting the spirit (spirit wrestlers), body mutilation (castigators), self-flagellation, suicide, and more.
+Their origins are varied: some come from Protestant movements imported from Europe to Russia by missionaries, travelers and workers; others from dissatisfaction with the perceived misbehavior (absenteeism, alcoholism, profiteering) of Orthodox priests, still others from the Bezpopovtsy Raskolniks.
+Those influences, mixed with folk traditions, resulted in communities that are collectively called sektanty (sectarians).
+Such communities were typically documented by Russian Orthodox clergy with a label that described their heresy such as not fasting, meeting on Saturday (sabbatarians), rejecting the spirit (spirit wrestlers), body mutilation (castigators), self-flagellation, or suicide.

-These heterodox (non-orthodox) groups "rejected ritual and outward observances, believing instead in the direct revelation of God to the inner man".
-Adherents are called Spiritual Christians (духовные христиане) or, less accurately, malakan in the Former Soviet Union, and "Molokans" in the United States, often confused with "Doukhobors" in Canada.
+These heterodox (non-orthodox) groups "rejected ritual and outward observances and believe instead in the direct revelation of God to the inner man".
+Adherents are called Spiritual Christians (духовные христиане) or, less accurately, malakan in the former Soviet Union, and "Molokans" in the United States, often confused with "Doukhobors" in Canada.
 Molokane proper constituted the largest and most organized of many Spiritual Christian groups in the Russian Empire.

-Spiritual Christians have been compared to the radical reformation in Europe.
-Still existing Spiritual Christian sects include: Dukhobors, Molokans, New Israel, Sukhie Baptisty, Sons of Freedom and the Dukh-i-zhizniki.
+Spiritual Christians have been compared to the European Radical Reformation.
+Extant Spiritual Christian sects include: Dukhobors, Molokans, New Israel, Sukhie Baptisty, Sons of Freedom and the Dukh-i-zhizniki.

 History

-Historian Pavel Milyukov traced the origins of Spiritual Christianity to the Doukhobors, who were first recorded in the 1800s but originated earlier.
+The historian Pavel Milyukov traced the origins of Spiritual Christianity to the Doukhobors, who were first recorded in the 1800s but originated earlier.
 Milyukov believed the movement reflected developments among Russian peasants similar to those underlying the German Peasants' War in the German Reformation of the 1500s.
-Many Spiritual Christians embraced egalitarian and pacifist beliefs, which were considered politically radical views by the Imperial government.

-The Russian government deported some groups to internal exile in Central Asia.
-About one percent escaped suppression by emigrating (1898–1930s) to North America forming a diaspora which divided into many sub-groups.
+Many Spiritual Christians embraced egalitarian and pacifist beliefs, which were considered politically radical views by the Russian government.
+It deported some groups to internal exile in Central Asia.
+About one percent escaped suppression by emigrating (1898–1930s) to North America forming a diaspora that divided into many sub-groups.